sneekers/nesting-doll/README.md

 ```

 ### doll.bind(function, [context])
-Bind allows you to wrap a function so when it is called, the context is created automatically.
+Bind allows you to wrap a function that automatically creates a context when called.
 You can optionally pass in a CLS namespace context, which attaches the doll to that context.
 ```js
 var doll = nestingDoll.nest('foo');